Pregnancy with Existing Prolapse: Tips for a Healthy Pregnancy

 #1 Consult your provider.

-I can’t stress this enough.
-A pro, like a pelvic floor physical therapist, can do a physical examination to diagnose and treat plenty of common pelvic floor issues, including pregnancy with existing prolapse!
-They can also give you key recommendations for how to keep those muscles in tip-top shape throughout your pregnancy and beyond.
+A pelvic floor physical therapist can assess your pelvic floor muscle strength, function, body mechanics, and even bowel health.
+They’ll collaborate with you and your healthcare team to help prevent your prolapse from worsening.
+They can also give you key recommendations for how to keep those muscles in tip-top shape throughout your pregnancy and beyond.6

 #2 Use a support device.